 Finding a Top Financial Advisor Firm in Louisville, Kentucky

 Finding a financial advisor to help you plan for your future and manage your assets is no easy task.
 That’s where SmartAsset comes in.
-We combed through financial advisors in the Louisville metro area to develop this top 10 list.
+We combed through financial advisors in Louisville to develop this top-10 list.
 Keep reading to find out what makes each firm unique.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|